meanmodemoda/msdv-data-structures/week02/week02_README.md

 ```

-**Step 3**:  Create an empty JSON object and write the cleaned up addresses to a JSON file using code I found online.
+**Step 3**:  Create an empty JSON object called `data` with an `address` array property, and write the cleaned up addresses to this JSON file using code I found online.

 ```javascript
 var data ={};